-“Thankfully, we can use the original designs for Southern Ocean Lodge to recreate our vision, with some exciting new enhancements still under wraps.
-And we’ll look to take advantage of the technological advances of the past 12 years, particularly in the areas of energy sustainability and fire resilience,” said James Baillie.
+“Thankfully, we can use the original designs for Southern Ocean Lodge to recreate our vision, with some exciting new enhancements, and take advantage of the technological advances of the past 13 years - particularly in the areas of energy sustainability and fire resilience,” said James Baillie.

-The plan for Southern Ocean Lodge 2.0 would see the lodge operate under a detailed and evolving Sustainable Management Policy, which would steer operations and use the best available technology to reduce energy consumption and waste and to minimise environmental impact, ultimately enhancing guests’ experience of the destination.
+The new Southern Ocean Lodge will operate under a detailed and evolving Sustainable Management Policy, which will steer operations and use the best available technology to reduce energy consumption and waste and to minimise environmental impact, ultimately enhancing guests’ experience of the destination.

 Top level environmentally sustainable initiatives include: